sumedhpb/Natural-Disaster-Mitigation/README.md

 # Natural-Disaster-Mitigation
 ## A platform to connect, help, and provide relief to victims of natural disasters

-Good predictions and warnings save lives.<br>
-To Build state-of-the-technology to predict or manage natural disasters better.<br>
 The idea is developed as a part of Microsoft Codefundo 2018.

 ## Inspiration

-Natural disasters are sudden events such as floods, earthquakes, or hurricanes that cause humongous damage to both human lives and earth's resources.
-Though they can't be prevented, with meticulous planning and sagacious implementation they can be mitigated.
-Natural Disasters are the time of chaos and panic where a small idea when implemented at the right time with the right means can aid humanity to a profuse extent.
+Natural disasters are sudden events such as floods, earthquakes, or hurricanes that cause humongous damage to both human lives and earth's resource.
+With meticulous planning and sagacious implementation these can be mitigated.
+A small idea when implemented at the right time with the right means can aid humanity to a profuse extent.

 ## Platform
 Here's how the Front-end of our platform looks like! https://sumedhpb.github.io/Natural-Disaster-Mitigation/